serhii-londar/open-source-mac-os-apps/README.md

 - [NoteTaker](https://github.com/insidegui/NoteTaker) - A simple note taking app for macOS and iOS which uses Realm and CloudKit for syncing. ![SwiftIcon]
 - [Tusk](https://github.com/klauscfhq/tusk) - Tusk is an unofficial, open source, third-party, community driven, free Evernote app with a handful of useful features. ![JavascriptIcon] ![CSSIcon]
 - [FromScratch](https://github.com/Kilian/fromscratch) - FromScratch is a little app that you can use as a quick note taking or todo app. ![JavascriptIcon] ![CSSIcon]
+- [https://github.com/SauvageP/Notes](https://github.com/SauvageP/Notes) - Notes is a macOS application built to create notes, using text amongst other formats: images, videos, contacts, and etc. ![SwiftIcon]

 ### Podcast